Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_HardwareSetup.rst

 ====== ========== =====

 Now every Relay is connected to one wire, but each relay is missing the second wire.
-The second connection has to be to GND.
-So we have to connect the black GND wire to all of them.
+Since we want to switch to GND, the second connection has to be to GND.
+So we have to connect the black
+GND wire to all of them.
 We do this by connecting the black wire to one relay and the other relays will be connected to it by small wires we create of the second black wire.
 The next picture depicts the finished work.